When the Sundance Film Festival is parked in Park City, finding a spot can be difficult.

 Just off Main Street, in public parking lots, people must pay to park starting on Friday.
 The lots include Swede Alley and the China Bridge garage.
 The price is $20, and drivers must pay again if they leave and return.
 The price drops to $10 starting on Jan.
 21.

 People who hold a City Hall-issued Main Street employee parking permit, designated CB, may park for free on the top level of the old China Bridge garage, in the lot on the north side of the Marsac Building and in designated spots in the Gateway Center garage.
-People with the CB permits may also pay $250 to upgrade the permit allowing them to park inside the China Bridge garage.

 There are private garages and lots on or just off Main Street as well.
 Prices vary.